ehsaneha/react-observable-store/ReadMe.md

 In the above example:

 - We used `React.createContext` to create a Provider to have a scoped store and then consumed it in a child component.
-- By using this method every time you use the `StoreProvider` you will have a separate store which has its own state.
+- By using this method every time we use the `StoreProvider` we will have a separate store which has its own state.

 ### API